prkedia81/football-league-management/README.md

 - [x] Not match observer -> Referee Assessor
 - [x] AR1, AR2 compulsory
 - [x] Add Combobox in every drop down
+- [x] OG in own goal -> Showed team name instead
+- [x] If player in Reserve then not in match played

 ---